Post-Quantum-Mesh/envoy-oqs/examples/double-proxy/README.md

-# Front-Proxy
+# Double-Proxy

 ### Generate Certificates:

 All necessary commands are encapsulated in gen_cert.sh.
-In order to change the encryption algorith, change the term following "-newkey" flag in lines 3 and 5.
-To execute, navigate to ./certs and run the following command:

     ./gen_cert.sh